Qanat Bozymbaev: Early career

 Bozymbaev was born in the city of Alma-Ata (now Almaty).
 He is from the Zhalaiyr clan of the Senior Juz.
 In 1993, he graduated from the Kazakh State Academy of Management with a degree in economics.
 After completing his studies, Bozymbaev began his professional career as an economist at Edem Ltd construction company.

 Bozumbayev's state service began in 1997 when he was appointed head of the Regional Policy Department at the Ministry of Economy and Trade of Kazakhstan.
 Later, he worked in the oil and gas sector, serving as the Director of the Oil and Gas Department and as Deputy Minister of Energy, Industry, and Trade of Kazakhstan between 1998 and 2001.

 In 2001, he moved to the electricity sector, becoming the First Vice President of KEGOC.
 In 2001, he was appointed President of KEGOC, a position he held until 2007.

-From 2007 to 2008, Bozumbayev served as the chairman of the board of the Samruk-Kazyna soveirgn wealth fund.
+From 2007 to 2008, Bozumbayev served as the chairman of the board of the Samruk-Kazyna sovereign wealth fund.
 In 2008, he returned to KEGOC as President until 2009.